 The Australian training strengthened collaboration within the heritage community.
 It fostered interdisciplinary dialogue and encouraged participants to consider how climate literacy can support long-term heritage conservation and sustainable practice.

-Together, the Climate Literacy Trainings organised by ICOMOS Brazil and ICOMOS Australia demonstrate the growing mobilisation of the ICOMOS network around climate action and heritage preservation.
+The Climate Literacy Trainings organised by ICOMOS Brazil and ICOMOS Australia involved close collaboration with the ICOMOS Climate Action Working Group (CAWG) and members of its task force for these trainings (Ave Paulus, Sarah Forgesson, William Megarry).
+They demonstrated the growing mobilisation of the ICOMOS network around climate action and heritage preservation.
 By promoting knowledge-sharing, professional development, and collaborative learning, these initiatives help build stronger and more inclusive responses to climate change within the cultural heritage sector.

 As climate impacts continue to affect heritage sites and communities worldwide, climate literacy is becoming an essential tool for heritage professionals.
 Initiatives such as these trainings play an important role in equipping practitioners with the knowledge, networks, and approaches needed to protect cultural heritage and support sustainable and community-focused climate action.